 Deployed ADS-equipped vehicles (Level 4 or 5) will make "distracted driving" a non-issue because there will be no human "driver" responsible for conducting the dynamic driving task (DDT).
 However, in Level 1 to 3 vehicles, there must be a "driver" present who can conduct the DDT when the vehicle technology is not engaged or when it is incapable of doing so.

-It is important to understand that a Level 2 vehicle is defined by SAE International as
+It is important to understand that, according to SAE International (J3016), in Level 0 to 2 vehicles: